 It’s about that time of year when many of us are planning our summer vacations.
 Preparing for a vacation can add unnecessary stress.
-Stress is unhealthy and can impact your blood sugar levels so it’s time to put yourself at ease with your preparation and let the fun begin right now!
+Stress is unhealthy and can impact your blood sugar levels so it’s time to put yourself at ease with your preparation and let your traveling with diabetes be easy and fun.
 Start enjoying your vacation even before you leave with these packing tips.
 Below are some tools you may consider using on your next excursion!

 For those people taking insulin or other inject-ables that must be kept cool you may consider bringing a travel wallet with you.
 These travel wallets protect by insulating the insulin/injectable pens and/or syringes in a small portable refrigerator.
 One example is the BKooler Travel Wallet that only requires re-usable ice packs.
 No ice or batteries or any power source is required so you are free to travel with peace of mind.
 Even smaller is the Frio Wallet (available in many sizes) keeping your insulin pens and vials safe from the warmer weather.
 All that is needed to activate its cooling power is cold water.

 If you need more room for storage you may consider a larger cooler.
 A device such as Medicool’s Medicooler Micro-Refrigerator is lightweight and stores more items like insulin inject-ables, pens, medications, vials, etc. The Medicool Refrigerator comes with a standard plug, but also included is a 12V adapter ensuring that no matter how you travel, you will have the ability to keep your insulin cool and safe.

 Another tool that can address your traveling needs is a diabetes carrying case organizer.
 These devices can hold more than the wallet so you can fit insulin pens and or syringes, vials, and meter and supplies.